 3 Conduct preliminary inquiries

-Conduct preliminary inquiries help us decide whether to investigate your complaint.
+Preliminary inquiries help us determine whether to investigate, refer or dismiss your complaint.

 4 Investigate your complaint